 We are currently studying vimseltinib in a pivotal Phase 3 study in patients with TGCT (MOTION study).
 The MOTION study is a two-part, randomized, double-blind, placebo-controlled study to assess the efficacy and safety of vimseltinib in patients with TGCT who are not amenable to surgery.
-In January 2022, we announced that enrollment is currently underway in our Phase 3 MOTION study.

-We are also conducting an international, multicenter, ongoing open-label Phase 1/2 study designed to evaluate the safety, efficacy, pharmacokinetics (PK), and pharmacodynamics (PD) of vimseltinib in patients with solid tumors and TGCT, and we expect to provide updated data from the Phase 1/2 study in patients with TGCT in the second half of this year.
+We are also conducting an international, multicenter, ongoing open-label Phase 1/2 study designed to evaluate the safety, efficacy, pharmacokinetics (PK), and pharmacodynamics (PD) of vimseltinib in patients with solid tumors and TGCT, and we expect to provide updated data from the Phase 1/2 study in patients with TGCT in September 2022 in a poster presentation at the European Society For Medical Oncology (ESMO) Congress 2022.